When used correctly, oxygen is safe.

 Keeping all equipment clean

-Only use a clean damp cloth and mild non-scratch cleaning materials to clean the equipment and allow it to dry properly before using.
+Only use a clean, damp cloth and mild non-scratch cleaning materials to clean the equipment (do not use a scouring pad, wire brush or abrasive cleaning products), and allow it to dry properly before using.

 Oxygen and emollients

-Lotions, creams, lip balms and skin products contain the ingredients paraffin or oil, these can react when used with oxygen therapy.
+Lotions, creams, lip balms and skin products contain paraffin or oil; these can react when used with oxygen therapy.

-Some users of oxygen therapy have creams or emollients prescribed to them for medical skin conditions such as psoriasis or eczema.
-When using a cream or emollient that contains oil or paraffin it is important that you speak with a Healthcare Professional or pharmacist to ensure your baby, child or young person’s safety.
+Some oxygen therapy users have creams or emollients prescribed to them for medical skin conditions such as psoriasis or eczema.
+When using a cream or emollient that contains oil or paraffin, you must speak with a Healthcare Professional or pharmacist to ensure your safety.

-Baywater Healthcare recommend that you avoid using creams or emollients containing oil or petroleum on your baby, child or young person’s face and hands when using oxygen therapy.
+Baywater Healthcare recommends that you avoid using creams or emollients containing oil or petroleum on your face and hands when using oxygen therapy.
 It is safer to use a water-based cream or lubricant if you are able.
 Speak to a Healthcare Professional or pharmacist for guidance on the safest product to use.

-Never remove this small white plastic piece from the tubing and make sure that the blue arrow is pointing to your child.
-A firebreak will stop a fire spreading in the tubing.
+Never remove this small, white, plastic piece from the tubing.
+A firebreak will stop a fire from spreading in your tubing.

-Make sure tubing does not get trapped or crushed under doors/furniture as this can stop/reduce the oxygen flow.
+Make sure your tubing does not get trapped or crushed under doors/furniture, as this can stop/reduce the oxygen flow.

-Keep tubing away from your feet when walking and take care not to slip or trip over it.
-Be aware of where the tubing is at any time, particularly when you stand up.
+Keep tubing away from your feet when walking, and take care not to slip or trip over it.
+Be aware of where your tubing is at all times, particularly when you stand up.
 Take particular care when on or near stairs.
-When you are using oxygen while walking you may find it easier to drape the tubing over your shoulder.
+When using oxygen while walking, you may find it easier to drape the tubing over your shoulder.

-If your baby, child or young person is taken into hospital, ensure paramedics leave tubing in place as you will need it after discharge home.
-If your tubing is taken, please call us for replacements in advance of discharge.
+If you are taken into hospital, ensure paramedics leave your tubing in place as you will need it when you are discharged.
+If your tubing is taken, please call us for replacements in advance of your discharge.

 Fixed oxygen tubing

-Our Healthcare Technician will visit and check the oxygen equipment every six months.
-If there is a problem with the oxygen machine use your emergency cylinder and call us on 0800 373580.
+Our Healthcare Technician will visit and check your oxygen equipment every six months.
+If there is a problem with the oxygen machine, use your emergency cylinder and call us on 0800 373 580.

 Cylinder safety and storage

-If a small portable cylinder is being carried on a wheelchair or pushchair make sure that it is safely secured and balanced.
-If you use the carry straps on the cylinder bag, make sure they are firmly secured.
+If a small, portable cylinder is being carried in a wheelchair or pushchair, ensure that it is safely secured and balanced.
+If you use the carry straps on the cylinder bag, ensure they are firmly secured.

 The emergency cylinder should be located somewhere that you can easily reach it should it be needed.
 Keep a torch to hand in case the cylinder is required when it is dark.

-All oxygen equipment should be stored in a cool place that has good air flow around it.
-Keep away from any item with the flammable logo or has the ingredient of oil in the ingredients list on the packaging.
+All oxygen equipment should be stored in a cool place with good airflow around it.
+Keep away from any item with the flammable logo or has the ingredient of oil in the ingredients listed on the packaging.
 Cylinders can be laid flat and work equally well.